zavalab/ADAM_Documentation/Templates/README.md

 # Templates

-This subdirectory contains template CSV files for inputting supply, demand, technology site, and technology candidate data; a singe point is added in each template as an example.
-These files can then be used for creating case studies in [ADAM.](http://54.208.179.171:8000/)
+This subdirectory contains template CSV files for inputting supply, demand, technology site, and technology candidate data.
+These files can then be used for creating case studies in [ADAM.](http://54.208.179.171:8000/) Each template contains a single entry as an example.

 For more information on each type of file see below.
 <br>